Teen Counseling Review

 - The entire counseling session remains confidential, but the therapist will be able to alert parents if an intervention is required.

-You begin with a questionnaire, where you dictate whether you are a parent, guardian or a teen that needs help.
+You begin with a questionnaire, where you dictate whether you are a parent, guardian, or teen that needs help.
 After asking several simple but informative questions, the site will automatically direct you to a page where you can sign up.

-Once you include your basic contact information, the website will match you with a licensed, board-certified therapist who can help based on the information that you provided.
+Once you provide your basic contact information, the website will match you with a licensed, board-certified therapist who can help.
 The company has a secure, HIPAA-compliant system.

 Then you are led to the secured payment page.
 After entering in payment details, your child will be matched with a therapist.
 If you are not happy, you can always request a new therapist.
 Once payment has been submitted, teens will be able to access their therapist through their phone app or the online platform.